vuejs/docs/src/api/application-config.md

 }
 ```

 Assign a handler for uncaught errors during component render function and watchers.
-The handler gets called with the error and the application instance.
+The handler gets called with the error and the corresponding application instance.

 > Error tracking services [Sentry](https://sentry.io/for/vue/) and [Bugsnag](https://docs.bugsnag.com/platforms/browsers/vue/) provide official integrations using this option.